peopleware/js-ppwcode-dev/src/lib/ppwcode/util/README.txt

-This directory contains git subtrees of all js-ppwcode-util- projects, organised in a tree structure.
+This directory contains git submodules of all js-ppwcode-util- projects, organised in a tree structure.